Welcome New Riders! And congratulations on taking the first step toward using Tri Delta Transit.

 * All Tri Delta Transit bus stop locations are listed on the website.
 On each individual schedule/map page (listed under the “Schedules and Maps” pull down menu) you will find a listing for all bus stops along each route.
 Example: To view all route 391 Westbound bus stops, go to “Schedules and Maps”, select “391 Westbound” and then click the “Bus Stops” button.
 You’ll get a list of all 391 Westbound bus stops identified by city, street and nearest cross street.
 Some stops also list nearby landmarks as well.

 Fare is required from all passengers on all routes.
-Tri Delta Transit accepts cash and authorized discount passes.
+Tri Delta Transit accepts cash, Clipper, and authorized discount passes.

 NOTE: Tri Delta Transit does not issue transfer slips to connect to other Tri Delta Transit buses.
-If you need to transfer to another Tri Delta Transit bus to complete your trip, you must have either a 24-Hour Pass, a 31-Day Pass or an East Bay Value Pass.
+If you need to transfer to another Tri Delta Transit bus to complete your trip, you must have either a valid Day Pass, 31-Day Pass, 20-Ride Pass, or Clipper Card.
 Otherwise another fare will be required.
-For this reason, we do not recommend 20-Ride Passes if you need to transfer buses.
+We do not recommend 20-Ride Passes if you need to transfer buses.

 As you near your destination, get ready to exit the bus.
 To have the driver stop the bus where you need to exit follow these simple steps: